ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 up and running.

 We need to do some additional configuration of the Solr server and ingest some test documents.
 We provide a python script to do this for you.
+This script assumes that you are running a modern version of Solr, at least version 8.
+If you are running an older version this script **may not work for you**, since some field type names changed at the transition from Solr 6 to Solr 7.

 Open a terminal window to ``ClarityNLPBareBones/ClarityNLP/barebones_setup``.
 If you installed Solr on your local system run:
 ::
    conda activate claritynlp
    python ./configure_solr.py